iamsumit/sample-go-app/README.md

 - [protobuf][13] though, it can be installed using task command.
 - [docker][14] The pub/sub and mysql will be running inside the docker container.
 - [golang-lint][23] This is a tool to check the linting errors.
+- [go-swagger][24] It is a tool to generate the swagger documentation.
+It can be installed using given task command.

 ### Start the application